kube-logging/kube-logging.github.io/docs/quickstarts/splunk.md

 ### Deploy the Logging operator with Kubernetes manifests

 To deploy the Logging operator using Kubernetes manifests, complete these steps.
-If you want to install the Logging operator using Helm, see [Deploy the Logging operator with Helm](#deploy-the-logging-operator-with-helm).
+If you want to install the Logging operator using Helm, see [Deploy the Logging operator with Helm](docs/one-eye/logging-operator/deploy/#deploy-logging-operator-with-helm).

 1. Install the Logging operator.
-For details, see [How to install Logging-operator from manifests]({{< relref "docs/one-eye/logging-operator/deploy/_index.md#deploy-the-logging-operator-from-kubernetes-manifests" >}}.
+For details, see [How to install Logging-Operator from manifests](docs/one-eye/logging-operator/deploy/#deploy-with-manifest).
 1. Create the `logging` resource.

     ```bash